Tenancy Charges and Account Management Policy Supplement

 Household income limits are a range of income thresholds that determine whether the tenant is eligible for a rent subsidy and the percentage of income the tenant pays as rent.

-FACS determines income limits by using different combinations of the four key household member types listed in the table below.
-FACS updates these income limits every year.
+DCJ determines income limits by using different combinations of the four key household member types listed in the table below.
+DCJ updates these income limits every year.

 Adult: A person who is over the age of 18, or the tenant and/or their partner if under 18.